 Mexican Mini Beef Flautas with Avocado Cream

-- 2 Lbs beef chuck (cut into 4 inch cubes)
+- 2 Lbs beef chuck (cut into 2 to 4 inch cubes)

 - 2 onions